What problem is The Canadian Bee Gut Project trying to solve?

 Is there any compensation offered to individuals who participate in The Canadian Bee Gut Project?

-We are not offering any compensation, financial or otherwise, to study participants.
-However, costs associated with mailing bee samples will be covered by The Canadian Bee Gut Project.
+All costs associated with mailing bee samples will be covered by The Canadian Bee Gut Project.
+In addition, participants will gain knowledge on the microbiome profiles of their bees.

 Does participation cost anything?